 In conclusion, our proposal can accelerate the convergence speed even in large-scale networks with the lower computational cost.
-However, the lower bound degree of a reduced-order model deeply depends on the network topology.
+However, the lower-bound degree of a reduced-order model deeply depends on the network topology.

 5.4.
-Robustness against Node Failures
+Robustness Against Node Failures

 We finally investigate the robustness of PBR-opt-mr. The network model of 104 nodes is used in this evaluation.
-In this evaluation, several nodes fail at 10,000 s from the start of the simulation, and we examine changes of potentials and data packets delivered to each sink node after node failures.
-At 10,000 s from the beginning of the simulation, q nodes fail.
+Here, several nodes fail at 10,000s from the start of the simulation, and we examine changes of potentials and data packets delivered to each sink node after node failures.
+At 10,000s from the beginning of the simulation, q nodes fail.
 Failing nodes are randomly selected from nodes more than p hops from the sink nodes, so the controller cannot detect them.
-Instead, each sensor node constantly detect their current neighbors in a self-organizing manner.
+Instead, each sensor node constantly detect its current neighbors in a self-organizing manner.
 To avoid the influence of traffic changes, data packet generation rates of all sensor nodes are fixed at 0.001 packets/s, so the i-th element f_i of F is given by